DirectoryTree/ImapEngine/readme.md

     ->get();
 ```

-If a method doesn't exist for a specific search criteria, you can use the `where()` method to add custom criteria:
+If a method doesn't exist for a specific search criteria, you may use the `where()` method to add custom criteria:

 ```php
 $messages = $inbox->messages()